 Upon signing the Seagen Agreements, Seagen paid the Company a \$30.0 million upfront fee and an additional \$4.9 million was estimated to be paid for research and development services as reimbursement to the Company through the end of the research term.
 In addition, the Company may receive tiered royalties on net sales up to the low double-digits and up to \$1.2 billion in total success-based research, development, commercial and sales milestones payments across the product candidates, depending on the successful development and commercialization of those candidates.
-If Seagen exercises its option to select additional candidates from the initial research phase for further development, payment to Pieris of additional fees, milestone payments and royalties would result.
+If Seagen exercises its option to select additional candidates from the initial research phase for further development, the Company would be entitled to additional fees, and potential milestone payments and royalties.